spoons-and-mirrors/subtask2/README.md

 # subtask2 - an opencode plugin

-`@openspoon/subtask2` gives super powers to your slash commands with new frontmatter parameters and more...
+Give super powers to your slash commands with `@openspoon/subtask2`

+## TL:DR

+This plugins affects how opencode handles commands with additional frontmatter parameters and enables parallel commands

-- `return` — Tell the main agent what to do with subtask results (not just "summarize")
+- `return` tells the main agent what to do with subtask(s) results (not just "summarize it")
-- `parallel` — To run multiple subtasks concurrently (accepts arguments)
+- `parallel` runs multiple subtasks concurrently (accepts arguments)
-- `chain` — Queue follow-up prompts that fire automatically
+- `chain` queues follow-up prompts that fire automatically (because why not)
-- 'better' defaults — Replace the generic "summarize" on subtask return with something that keeps the agent working or a custom generic prompt
+- 'better' defaults replace the generic opencode's "summarize..." on subtask completion with something that keeps the agent working, or a custom generic prompt

+See the [Examples](#quick-examples) section for ideas on what this unlocks.

-⚠️ Requires [this PR](https://github.com/sst/opencode/pull/6478) for `parallel` and non-subtask features, and for proper model inheritance to work.
+⚠️ Requires [this PR](https://github.com/sst/opencode/pull/6478) for `parallel` and non-subtask features, as well as proper model inheritance to work.

 ## Installation